ICodeBTW/Project-A/README.md

 * Load balancers
 * Security groups
 * VPC and networking components

-Instructions for deployment can be added to the `scripts/` directory as shell scripts or automation tools like `aws-cli`.

 ## 🧪 Future Improvements

 * Integrate a database (e.g., DynamoDB or RDS)